Jeremiah Chapter 35

 Or “we do not drink wine”; we are not used to it; we never do drink any.
 It is not lawful for us to do it; nor will we, no matter who asks us.

-“For Jonadab the son of Rechab our father.
+“for Jonadab the son of Rechab our father”.
 Not their immediate father, but their progenitor.
 Perhaps the same Jonadab is meant who lived in the times of Jehu, and rode with him in his chariot.
-By which it appears he was a man of note and figure, and who lived near three hundred years before this time (2 Kings 10:15).
+By which it appears he was a man of note and figure, and who lived nearly three hundred years before this time (2 Kings 10:15).
 Which is more likely than that he should be a descendant of his, and the proper father of the present Rechabites, which is the opinion of Scaliger.

-“Commanded us, saying, ye shall drink no wine, neither ye, nor your sons, for ever.
-As long as any of them were in the world.
+“commanded us, saying, Ye shall drink no wine, neither ye, nor your sons, for ever:” As long as any of them were in the world.
 What was the reason of this command, and of what follows, is not easy to say.
 Whether it was to prevent quarrels and contentions, luxury and sensuality.
 Or to inure them to hardships; or to put them in remembrance that they were but strangers in the land in which they lived.
 Or to retain them in the original course of life their ancestors had lived in, feeding cattle.
-Be it what it will, these his sons thought themselves under obligations to observe it.
+Be it what it is, these his sons thought themselves under obligation to observe it.
 And perhaps finding, by experience, it was for their good so to do.